shenlu89/amazing-endemic-species/README.md

 3. Create a pull request with a clear description of the modifications you've made.

 For more details, see [Best Practice for Pull Requests on GitHub](https://www.shenlu.me/blog/best-practice-for-pull-requests-on-github)

-### Add More Species

-If you want to add more species to Amazing Endemic Species, you can follow the [contributing guidelines](#contributing-guidelines) or open a [new discussion](https://github.com/shenlu89/amazing-endemic-species/discussions/new?category=general).

-- **ONLY** accept `JPG` images with `150x150` px.
-- Ensure your photo features one species with good quality and easily identifiable

 ## Support